openhwgroup/cv32e40x/docs/user_manual/source/rvfi.rst

 **Interrupts**

-Interrupts are seen by rvfi as happening between instructions.
+Interrupts are seen by RVFI as happening between instructions.
 This means that neither the last instruction before the interrupt nor the first instruction of the interrupt handler will signal any direct side-effects.
-The first instruction of the handler will however show the resulting state caused by these side-effects (e.g., the CSR rmask/rdata signals will show the updated values, pc_rdata will be at the interrupt handler address etc.).
+The first instruction of the handler will however show the resulting state caused by these side-effects (e.g. the CSR rmask/rdata signals will show the updated values, pc_rdata will be at the interrupt handler address etc.).

 The ``rvfi_intr`` signal is set for the first instruction of the trap handler when encountering an exception or interrupt.
-The signal is not set for debug traps unless a debug entry happens in the first instruction of an interrupt handler (see rvfi_intr == X in the table below).
-In this case CSR side-effects (to mepc) can be expected.
+The signal is not set for debug traps unless a debug entry happens in the first instruction of an interrupt handler (see ``rvfi_intr`` == X in the table below).
+In this case CSR side-effects (to ``mepc``) can be expected.

 .. table:: Table of scenarios for 1st instruction of exception/interrupt/debug handler
   :name: Table of scenarios for 1st instruction of exception/interrupt/debug handler